Roadtrip 101 – design notes

 These visuals show pretty much the final design, with a small white star and Highway 101 badge hinting at the location.
 There wasn’t much San Francisco left in the design, but its a Roadtrip – its about the journey as much as the destination, so Roadtrip San Francisco morphed into Roadtrip 101.

-We printed the design in 3 colourways – onto an easy-going summer pale blue t-shirt, a more sporty white-and-red- onto black t-shirt and a navy longsleeve t-shirt.
+We printed the design in 3 colourways – onto an easy-going summer pale blue t-shirt, a more sporty white-and-red- onto charcoal grey t-shirt and a navy longsleeve t-shirt.
 You can see them all here.